AdaCore/spark2014/lrm/source/packages.rst

-A Refined Global Aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined Global aspect repeats the Global aspect of he subprogram except that references to state abstractions whose refinments are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.
+A Refined Global Aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined Global aspect repeats the Global aspect of he subprogram except that references to state abstractions whose refinements are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.